You can get a private water supply grant of up to £800 per property from your local council.

 To see the eligibility requirements in more detail, read Regulation 3(2)(a) of the Private Water Supplies (Grants) (Scotland) Regulations 2006.

-You aren't eligible for a grant if you:
+You aren't eligible for a grant if:

-- are public body or office-holder
+- the building is for a public body or office-holder

 - the proposed work has already begun